 Can you use fresh herbs?

-If you can find fresh herbs, definitely use those!
-In the recipe, I give measurements for dried herbs, so if you use fresh herbs, double the number of fresh herbs you use!
+If you can find fresh herbs, definitely use them!
+In the recipe, I give measurements for dried herbs, so double the number of fresh herbs you use!

 You can also grow fresh herbs in your kitchen window!
-This is something we love to do, so we always have fresh herbs on-hand for our cooking.
+We love growing herbs, so we always have fresh herbs on-hand for our cooking.
 Many ask what herbs are in pizza sauce, and my favorites (and the most common) are basil and oregano.

-If you want a pizza sauce alternative, try this white pizza sauce recipe!
+Try this white pizza sauce recipe if you want a pizza sauce alternative!
 Everyone loves this Alfredo Sauce recipe!
 Just use the alfredo sauce the same way you would use tomato-based pizza sauce.

 Step 1: Gather your ingredients to see if you have all of the ingredients on hand.